nathancrank/Sensible/readme.md

 # Sensible
 A Mobile-First Responsive Design SCSS framework

-2012 Nathan Crank

 ## What is Sensible?
 Sensible makes it easy to design responsive, mobile-first websites.
+It is a collection of SCSS mixins designed to make mobile-first design easier.

 ## Requirements
 Requires SASS.